 Best place to see it: Jasper National Park

 This full moon is of great significance as it is the second of three successive full supermoons.
-It also happens to coincide with a lunar perigee – when the moon is at its closest point to earth during its monthly orbit – and therefore looks 14% larger and 30% brighter than at its furthest point.
+It also happens to coincide with a lunar perigee - when the moon is at its closest point to earth during its monthly orbit - and therefore looks 14% brighter than at its furthest point.
 There are only two supermoons in 2018 and they both fall in January.

 January 3-4